 The other day I asked on Diabetic South Africans if anyone had any diabetes questions for us to ask our experts – and the questions came flooding in!
-But one of the most repeated ones was about Type 2 diabets medication and diarrhoea… It seems that so many people struggle with it, and it’s making their lives miserable.
-Some people even said they didn’t want to take their Type 2 diabetes medication because of the diarrhoea!
+But one of the most repeated ones was about Type 2 diabetes medication and diarrhea… It seems that so many people struggle with it, and it’s making their lives miserable.
+Some people even said they didn’t want to take their medication because of stomach trouble!
 But medication is essential for many Type 2 diabetics.

-Type 2 diabetes medication and diarrhoea: what to do
+Type 2 diabetes medication and diarrhea: what to do

-Gastrointestinal symptoms (diarrhoea or upset tummy) are well recognised side-effects of Type 2 diabetes medication.
+Gastrointestinal symptoms (diarrhea or upset tummy) are well recognised side-effects of this medication.
 Some people are completely intolerant and have to stop the drug.

 Taking your medication with meals or immediately after